Shipwrecks UK News Item - 1st February 2008

 MORE LOST CONTAINERS: MYSTERIES AND TRENDS

 LT Cortesia and her cargo were saved but the Isles of Scilly have recently had recent experience of containers being washed ashore from a mystery vessel, albeit on a rather smaller scale than the CITA shipwreck of March 1997 (or NAPOLI wreck of January 2007).
-Thanks to some detective work the mystery has been solved but these events help to illustrate container ship trends.
+Thanks to some detective work, the mystery has been solved but these events help to illustrate container ship trends.

 Situated 24 miles off Land's End where tidal currents from the Atlantic, Bay of Biscay, English, Bristol and St. George's Channels converge, a variety of natural and man made items frequently end up thrown ashore by storm or tide on the beaches of Scilly.
 On 31 December, islander David McBride, a dive-boat owner and underwater photographer, was walking his dog on Porthloo beach, St. Mary's, when his attention was drawn to dozens of clear pvc containers within which were medical 'drip bags'.
 He rang Richard Larn, local maritime historian and author (and Chairman of Shipwrecks UK), suggesting he should investigate the finds.